ayedel123/LinuxMonitoring-v1.0/README.md

 `-` Sebastian.

 💡 [Tap here](https://forms.yandex.ru/cloud/6418187c73cee70bbf478995/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.